How to tell you’re reading literary fiction

 1. The novel is set in exotic or rarely-visited places

 Or at least chic and artsy.
 Literary fiction never happens in Orlando, Florida or Hoboken, New Jersey.
 You’re either dealing with somewhere far-off (preferably in the Eastern or Southern Hemisphere), very small-town America, or, if it is a largish-place, somewhere hip like San Francisco or Portland, Oregon.
-New York City, particularly SoHo, is excepted, since 1) that’s an exotic place unto itself, and 2) most of your literary fiction writers live there in the first place.
+New York City, particularly SoHo, is excepted, since 1) that’s an unusual or iconic place unto itself, and 2) most of your literary fiction writers live there in the first place.

 2. People in literary fiction are ethnic, and have unusual names